 BACKGROUND: In 2001, the Florida Legislature created the Communication Services Simplification Act, which restructured taxes on telecommunications, cable, direct-to-home satellite and related services.
 The law replaced and consolidated seven different state and local taxes and fees into a single tax that is composed of two parts, the State Communications Services Tax and the local Communications Services Tax (CST).
 The local Communications Services Tax is one of the main sources of general revenue for municipalities, generating approximately \$700 million every year for cities and counties.
 The City of Coconut Creek receives approximately \$1.6 million each year in revenue from the CST.
 These revenues may be used for any public purpose, including pledging the revenues to secure bonds.
 Unfortunately, the CST is an impaired revenue source that is declining due to changes in technology, consumer behavior, complications with collections, and a recent court ruling that held the law was discriminatory by treating certain telecommunications differently.
 The Florida League of Cities adopted a priority for the 2018 Legislative Session that would encourage the Legislature to address the issues associated with the tax without harming local government revenues.
 This policy priority as well as recommendations from working groups dedicated to improving CST were never pursued by the Legislature.
 Instead, the Legislature has passed multiple policy packages decreasing local government authority over access to its right-of-ways and requiring multiple local ordinances establishing and amending an expedited permitting process for certain telecommunications providers.
 HB 701 (2020) would have significantly reduced revenues in some municipalities by requiring local governments levy uniform rates much lower than the current threshold.
-While this legislation did not pass, we anticipate a similar effort may emerge in the 2022 Legislative Session as more businesses concentrate on streaming services.
+In 2023, the Legislature passed a three-year moratorium on local CST rate increases.
+It's anticipated that there will be a CST reform bill filed in 2024 and the issue is already being discussed in the Senate Committee on Finance & Tax.

-POSITION: The City of Coconut Creek supports the Florida League of Cities' priority of reforming the Communications Services Tax in a way that is revenue neutral in order to improve reliability, stability, and equality without harming local revenues.
+POSITION: The City of Coconut Creek supports reforming the Communications Services Tax in a way that is revenue neutral in order to improve reliability, stability, and equality without harming local revenues.
 The City opposes legislation that would harm the amount or flexibility of local government revenues generated by the CST.
-(FLC)